WxuanYuan/Genetic-Algorithm-Combustion-for-Mechanism-Reduction/README.md

 4. `Tools.tools.py`
 5. `GAPar.py`

-`GAPar.py` defines the kernel control module of the program, the `BaseGA` class, and two subclasses.
+`GAPar.py` defines the kernel control module of the method, which implements the `BaseGA` class, and two subclasses.

-The `GeneticAlgorithmForOptimization` subclass is for RRC optimization (inherited from a previous version).
-You do not need to read this part, as it is not relevant to the mechanism reduction process.
-Instead, focus on the `GeneticAlgorithmForReduction` subclass.
+The `GeneticAlgorithmForOptimization` subclass is for RRC optimization (inherited from a previous version), while the `GeneticAlgorithmForReduction` subclass is for specie reduction.

-To perform the genetic algorithm on mechanisms, the following components must be defined:
+The effectiveness of genetic algorithms in optimizing and reducing mechanisms relies on the following key components:

 - **Cantera object for mechanisms**: Implemented by the `Gas` class in `Data.gas.py`.
-This implementation style for the interface between Python and Cantera is due to the inability to transport Cantera objects between different processes.
+The implementation style for the interface between Python and Cantera is due to the inability to transport Cantera objects between different processes.
-- **Optimization targets**: Implemented by the `LearnableParameter` class in `Data.learnable_parameters.py`.
-Genetic algorithm operators are also implemented here.
+- **Optimization targets**: Implemented by the `LearnableParameter` class in `Data.learnable_parameters.py`, where Genetic algorithm operators are implemented.
 - **Experimental data**: Implemented by the `Label` class in `Data.Labels.py`.

 `Tools.tools.py` contains kernel methods that compute fitness values for each chromosome and other helper functions.

-### Input Files for Mechanism Reduction

-Each class mentioned above (except for `Tools.tools.py`) reads at least one input file.
-It's recommended to check the in-text comments for more information on the specific files.
+### Usage

+Please make sure the Python has been installed properly on your device.
+Clic